Finite Satisfiability of the Two-Variable Guarded Fragment with Transitive Guards and Related Variants: Preliminaries

 What is interesting, $\lambda_n^*$ has infinite models with only singleton cliques.
 To force infinite models of our formula to contain cliques of at least exponential size we can use equality, and say that there is no pair of nodes in the same $D_l$ having the same local coordinate and joined by $T$.

-Returning to finite structures we finally observe that each model of $\lambda^*_n$ realizes doubly-exponentially many $1$-counting types of $T$-cliques (here by a $1$-counting type we understand the set of all atomic one-types realized by elements from this clique; precise and more general definition will be given in the next section).
-This contrasts with the case of equivalence relations.
-Soon we will see that any finitely satisfiable \GFtEG{} formula has a finite model realizing only exponentially many $1$-counting types of equivalence classes, even though, as we saw in Example \ref{klasa}, we must take into consideration classes of at least doubly exponential size. \end{example}
+Returning to finite structures we finally observe that each finite model of $\lambda^*_n$ has doubly-exponentially many $T$-cliques that are distinguished by the sets of atomic $1$-types realized by its elements (for a formal definition of a $1$-type see next section).
+This contrasts with the case of equivalence relations: soon we will see that for any finitely satisfiable \GFtEG{} formula one can find a finite model for which the collection containing for every equivalence class the set of $1$-types realized in this class is bounded exponentially.
+This is possible even though, as we saw in Example \ref{klasa}, we must take into consideration classes of at least doubly exponential size. \end{example}